 The water from the natural springs is non-potable by modern standards (drinking water is provided to the Resort, the National Park Service and the Timbisha Shoshone Indian Tribe).
 The spring water flows through our operations and is returned to nature’s watershed by the sophisticated design of the Resort.
 We use reclaimed water for our golf course from the flow-through pools.
 Water is first sent to our two spring-fed swimming pools.
 From there the water travels to our Inn gardens and golf course ponds.
 These ponds in turn serve as the water source for irrigation of the entire golf course.
 Any of the water not used on site is diverted underground to Badwater Basin where it supports the thriving desert ecosystem and all its inhabitants.
 Also, the golf course has been a Certified Audubon Cooperative Sanctuary for several years based upon our efforts to care for this natural habitat.
 For information about bird migrations in Death Valley, click here.

-As a California Green Lodging* certified resort, we are continuing to reduce water through many practices including serving water upon request only in our dining areas, refraining from aqua-thawing during food preparation, and reducing water use for the upkeep of our luscious Inn gardens through drip irrigation and planting of native drought-tolerant species.
-Our guest linen reuse program saves on water at both the Inn and Ranch.
-Our conservation efforts reduced water usage by 8.3% compared to 2014 usage**.
+We are continuing to reduce water through many practices including serving water upon request only in our dining areas, refraining from aqua-thawing during food preparation, and reducing water use for the upkeep of our luscious Inn gardens through drip irrigation and planting of native drought-tolerant species.
+Our guest linen reuse program saves on water at both The Inn and The Ranch.
 Please join us as water stewards of this remarkable place by choosing to reuse your linens and towels, shortening your shower, turning off the water when brushing your teeth, and perhaps find harmony with the desert and drink beverages without ice.
 Together, we can ensure that the natural oasis that is The Oasis at Death Valley continues to amaze all who visit this very precious landscape for generations to come.